 Absences will be excused upon proper verification when due to illness, medical or dental appointments, funeral service for immediate family (1 day in state, 3 days out of state), jury duty, or upon advanced written consent by parent / guardian and approval by the Principal or designee for appearance in court, recognized religious observances or religious retreats.
-Parents are asked to call the school at (714) 626-3822/3835 on the day of a legitimate student absence and provide a written excuse upon the student's return to school.
-If a student who is eighteen years old would like to clear his/her own absences, the parent/guardian must submit a FUHS parent consent form.
-Upon review, the school may allow the student to clear his/her own absences if the student.
-The school may require doctor's notes for absences in excess of 4 consecutive days.
-The school will require doctor's note for any further absences if a student exceeds 14 absences in the school year for illness.
+Parents are asked to call the school at (714) 626-3822/3855 on the day of a legitimate student absence and provide a written excuse upon the student's return to school.
+If a student who is eighteen years old would like to clear his/her own absences, the parent/guardian must submit a FUHS parent consent form and the student must meet with the Assistant Principal of Student Services to determine if this will be approved.
+Approval will be based on the student's attendance, discipline record and grades.
+The school may require doctor's notes for absences in excess of 5 consecutive days.
+The school will require a doctor's note for any further absences if a student exceeds 14 absences in the school year for illness.